New Media Academy students will complete an A-G course of study from 9th - 12th grade.

 Along with their core content studies, students will choose between two Career and Technical Education pathways - either video production or animation.

 Instruction in English, social studies, math, science and technical elective classes is based around interdisciplinary, thematic units with performance-based authentic assessments.

 Click on the image below for our grade-level course of study.
 Color-coded courses note those classes to which students travel with their grade-level cohorts

-The core humanities academic course of study will center on the 11th grade team of American Literature and United States History, linking with the intermediate CTE courses of Video Production RM or Computer Programming and Game Design through the project-based curriculum.
+The core humanities academic course of study will center on the 11th grade team of American Literature (or Ap Literature) and United States History (or U.S. History), linking with the intermediate CTE courses of Video Production 2 or Animation 1 through the project-based curriculum.
 Professionals will work with students in the classroom and help assess semester-end student presentations in formal settings provided by community partners such as the Egyptian Theater.
 At this level, the students will also be offered a variety of industry related internship opportunities as well as college field trips and planning workshops.

 Based on their Individual Graduation Plan, students will enroll in math and science instruction that best supports their goals.
 A full scope of options including general education, honors and advanced placement options will be available to New Media Academy students.
 These courses will continue to be interdisciplinary and project-based, connecting to other grade-level courses when feasible.
 Students will also complete their service learning by the end of this year.